SCENE 01 / MONITOR VIDEO VILLAGE SETUPS

 Professional on-set monitoring and video village solutions for film and TV production in Peru.

-Video village setups create a centralized viewing station where directors, clients, and department heads can watch live camera feeds during production.
-These configurations typically include large monitors, signal routing, wireless receivers, and comfortable viewing environments for real-time review and decision-making.
+A video village is a central viewing station where directors, clients, and department heads watch live camera feeds during the shoot.
+Most builds pair large monitors with signal routing and wireless receivers.
+They also add a comfortable spot for live review and quick decisions.

-We design and deliver video village configurations tailored to your production's viewing requirements and set layout.
-Our team coordinates monitor calibration, signal distribution, and furniture setup so your video village is operational and comfortable from the first day of principal photography.
+We design and deliver video village builds shaped to your viewing needs and set layout.
+Our team handles monitor calibration, signal routing, and seating, so the village works and feels comfortable from the first day of principal photography.

 Capabilities